microbit-carlos/mock-iot-api/README.md

 # mock-iot-api

-A collection of MakeCode blocks to play around with IoT concepts.
+A collection of MakeCode and MicroPython blocks/code to play around with IoT concepts.

-This is only an "empty" implementation of the blocks (i.e, they do not do anything other than log their representative actions), made to be able to mock example programs with a proposed API for what an IoT implementation might look like with the micro:bit.
+This is only an "empty" implementation of the API (i.e, functions do not do anything other than log their representative actions), that have been made to mock user code with a proposed IoT implementation.

+In essence micro:bit nodes would communicate with a central micro:bit hub tethered to a computer or small SBC.

 This is just an initial proposal, so it is very open to suggestions and constructive criticism, and the final implementation could look completely different.